Genetic origins of Crimean Tatar Nation

 Crimean Khanate

-When the Crimean Tatars were in search of a leader for their future nascent Khanate, they turned to Hadji Giray.
-His dual identity as a leader and an heir to the Golden Horde made him the perfect candidate to ask for their legitimate rights to the inheritance of the Golden Horde.
+When Crimean Tatars sought of a leader for their future nascent Khanate, they turned to Hadji Giray.
+His dual identity as a leader and an heir to the Golden Horde made him the perfect candidate to assert their legitimate rights to the inheritance of the Golden Horde.

-In 1441, Hadji Giray assumed the mantle of leadership as the first Khan of the Crimean Khanate.
-He cemented his authority by forging a strategic military and political alliance with both the Grand Duchy of Lithuania and Rus’ (Kyivan Rus’).
+In 1441, Hacı I Giray, who was born in the Grand Duchy of Lithuania, assumed the mantle of leadership as the first Khan of the Crimean Khanate.
+He consolidated his authority through the establishment of a strategic military and political alliance with the Grand Duchy of Lithuania (his homeland, where he had received refuge and upbringing), the Kingdom of Poland (Lithuania’s ally), and the Genoese colonies in Crimea.
+This multi-vector diplomacy, which united Crimean Tatar, Lithuanian, Polish, and Italian interests, served as the cornerstone for the consolidation of Hacı Giray’s power and the defense of the young khanate against external threats..
 The Moscovites paid tribute to the Crimean Khanate for a span of 300 years.

-The basis of khanate was the indigenous people – Crimean Tatars (descendants of Scythians, Goths, Taurians, Greeks, Italians, Seljuks, Polovtsians, Pechenegs – about 28 peoples and ethnoses).
-The Mongols who were in the administration quickly dissolved into the people of the Crimean Tatars.
+The basis of Khanate was an autochthonous nation – Crimean Tatars descendants of Scythians, Goths, Taurians, Greeks, Italians, Seljuks, Polovtsians, Pechenegs – about 28 peoples and ethnicities.
+Mongols who were in the administration quickly assimilated into the people of Crimean Tatars.

 Hadji Gerai of Crimean Khanate